To Do Canada

 Sawmill Creek Park/Sawmill Valley Trail

-Enjoy beautiful views of small cascade falls and stroll along the peaceful nature trails that are found in Sawmill Creek Park.
+Enjoy beautiful views of minor cascade falls and stroll along the peaceful nature trails that are found in Sawmill Creek Park.
 Find yourself crossing the pedestrian bridge that hangs over Sawmill Creek, flowing through Folkway Drive and Erin Mills Parkway.
 Details

-Address:1955 Burnhamthorpe Rd W, Mississauga
+Address: 1955 Burnhamthorpe Rd W, Mississauga

 Erindale Park

 Take the entire group out for an afternoon visit to Erindale Park.
-The kids will love the playground situated on 22 acres of land while you take advantage of surrounding picnic areas and public bbq grills, a favourite destination of families in Mississauga!
+The kids will love the playground situated on 22 acres of land while you take advantage of surrounding picnic areas and public BBQ grills, a favourite destination of families in Mississauga!
 Details

 Address:1695 Dundas St W, Mississauga